Getting Started: Training Plans

 ‘Base’ training plans are for those of you who don’t have an established goal and are looking for either a slow ramp-up or maintenance miles.

 Based on your selections you’ll have the choice of either a high or low volume plan.
 Don’t worry about selecting the wrong plan… it is easy to remove a plan and select a new one.

 Once you’ve made a choice, you can go to the ‘Calendar’ tab to see when your first day of training is.

 While we’ve tried to meet the variety of needs users will have in terms of training, as an early release we recognize it may not be perfect for everyone.
 Feel free to add some easy running days, or take a rest day when needed!

 Using Training Peaks/Final Surge/2PEAK?
 If not, skip.

-If you are using a training plan on another platform (Training Peaks, Final Surge, or 2PEAK) you can connect your account with Stryd to see your plan in Stryd’s calendar and execute via Garmin or Apple Watch.
-Workouts on those platforms must be structured workouts with power targets for them to be compatible with Stryd (tell your coach!)
+If you are using a training plan on another platform (Training Peaks, Final Surge, or 2PEAK) you can connect your account to your Stryd account to see your plan in the Stryd calendar and execute via Garmin or Apple Watch.
+Workouts on those platforms must be structured workouts with power targets for them to upload to the Stryd ecosystem (tell your coach!)

-To connect your account with Stryd go to the ‘Settings’ icon and select ‘Connected Accounts’ -> Choose/add your account from the list -> Enable ‘Import Workouts From’.
+To connect your account with your Stryd account go to the ‘Settings’ icon and select ‘Connected Accounts’ -> Choose/add your account from the list -> Enable ‘Import Workouts From’.